 On the other hand, Drupal might be more costly in terms of operating the site.
 Working on Drupal CMS needs the correct technical expertise.
 The initial investment will be more as compared to WordPress, as you will have to pay for the developer to get started.
 With WordPress, you can begin the process of site development all by yourself.
 Other than paying for the web development solutions, you might as well need to invest in added security, hosting, and domain registration as well.

-The security aspect
+WordPress and Drupal – The security aspect

 Both Drupal and WordPress are secure CMS solutions.
 But the way web developers develop a website and extend and customize them on either platform, most users count on Drupal’s security feature.
 It’s mostly user habits as well as mistakes that make this distinction.
 So, the views can vary, and some might consider WordPress to be more secure as well.